wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

 <br />

-Hello, I'm Wilson Mar [<a target="_blank" href="https://www.twitter.com/wilsonmar">@wilsonmar</a>], I began working on Git in 2010 and, since 2014, have been holding live, full-day hands-on tutorials at conferences.
+Hello, I'm Wilson Mar [<a target="_blank" href="https://www.twitter.com/wilsonmar">@wilsonmar</a>], It was 2010 when, after years working on what came before Git, I knew Git will become essential for developers and testers.

-Skill at using Git on the Bash command line has become a <strong>pre-requisite</strong> for many IT jobs, on Macs, Windows, and Linux.
+Since 2014, I have been holding live, full-day hands-on tutorials at conferences because skill with Git and Linux commands are pre-requsite to many IT jobs.

-So I've viewed <a target="_blank" href="https://wilsonmar.github.io/git-github-videos/">every video and book</a>
-I can find on Git and its connection to GitHub, GitLab, and other repositories, and listed them in my blog.
+Along the way, I devoured <a target="_blank" href="https://wilsonmar.github.io/git-github-videos/">every video and book</a> I could find on the subject and listed them in my blog.

+I'm also created tutorials on how to install Git clients and hook it up to repositories in the cloud.

-Throughout this course, we are on a hunt to answer these questions about working with code.
+Throughout this course, we are on a hunt to answer these <strong>questions</strong> about working with code.

 You'll learn in minimum time because I've spent a lot of time on <strong>sequencing</strong> your learning and on <strong>time-saving automation</strong>.

 The focus of this course is on helping you to confidently <strong>contribute to open source</strong>, using techniques and utilities that top professionls use.

-In this tutorial, we also learn how to recover from mistakes right after we try each command.
 This means we often use commands to <strong>verify status</strong> after key steps.
 Verification steps are part of bash scripts I've created so that you can tell, on your own, whether you're typed incorrectly or whether there's some issue with the system.
 Having a script means you can change something to see how it affects the whole workflow.
 The scripts are a very unique aspect that I haven't seen elsewhere.